jjjjustine/jjjjustine/README.md

 Passionate about **Networking**, **Databases**, and **System Infrastructure**.<br/>
 I enjoy exploring how systems communicate and how data is structured and managed.<br/>
-Currently building my technical foundation — with a goal of becoming a **Network Engineer**.
+Building my technical foundation — with a clear goal of becoming a **Network Engineer**.

 </div>